yussuf-code/terminal_timer/README.md

-# a terminal timer written in python
+# a terminal timer written in python.